New Family Info

 MS Speech (Forensics) – no audition required

 Speech (Forensics) is an extra-curricular activity that allows students to showcase their speaking and acting skills in a competitive arena.
 Categories include Humorous Interpretation, Dramatic Interpretation, Original Oratory, Prose and Poetry.
 Contact Cari Cheetwood at email@example.com

 Our Beginning and Intermediate Bands meet as classes in the curriculum during the school day.
 They are both traditional wind bands that include brass, woodwind, and percussion instruments.
 Students are instructed in instrumental technique, music literacy, and performance skills.
 Beginning Band is for students who have never played a traditional wind band instrument before.
 Intermediate Band is for students who have had at least one year of school band experience or comparable instruction.
 No audition is required for either band.
 Contact Jeffrey Wills for details at firstname.lastname@example.org

 US Fall Play

 Our upper school presents a straight show each fall.
 Both actors as well as technical support will be sought.
-Auditions are typically held mid May with rehearsals beginning in late summer, but they may be postponed due to COVID-19 distancing.
-Contact Holly Shepherd at firstname.lastname@example.org
+Auditions are typically held mid May with rehearsals beginning in late summer.
+Contact Holly Shepherd at email@example.com

 US Spring Musical